How Has It Been Six Months Since Taking Delivery of the 718 Cayman T? (Part 1)

 718 Cayman T

-In the second part, we will talk about handling on winding roads and high-speed stability on highways.
+In the second part, I’ll talk about handling on winding roads and high-speed stability on the highway.

 Hiro